The Plot

 Interactive demos don't just drive sign-ups — they substantially impact pipeline and revenue outcomes.
 It’s easy to see why.
 Demo automation eliminates friction between prospects and products with on-demand product experiences across stakeholders.

-Sales velocity measures how quickly a deal is closed—from first touch to deal won.
+In this case, time to convert measures how quickly a deal is closed—from first touch to deal won.
 Again, the data confirms what makes intuitive sense: by enabling prospects to explore products independently, interactive demos reduce the usual back-and-forth of emails and calls and streamline the sales cycle.

 On average, deals that otherwise took 33 days were closed in just 27 days when interactive demo touchpoints were involved.
 This means that nearly an entire week is saved for both buyers and sellers per deal.
 As you might imagine, this really starts to add up over time.